khalilof/Sud/bestpractice.md

 ### How should I specify an institution?
 * Institutions may mainly be enterend in _affiliaton_ or _fundingReference_
 * Follow the policy of the institution.
 * State the name of the institution as specific as possible (e.g. start with the chair/group, not with the university).
-If the name of the institution changed, use the name employed during the time the resource was created.
+If the name of the institution has changed use the name as it was at the time of creation of the resource.
 * Start with the more specific organizational units first and end with the most generic unit, separated by semicolon:
 ```xml
 <affiliation xml:lang="de">